Deokishisu/FRLG-Plus/FEATURES.md

 - Fixed bug where the AI would decide to use Foresight based on the user's type and stats instead of the target's.
 - Fixed bug where the AI would incorrectly decide to try to stall with semi-invulnerable moves while a weather effect is damaging them.
 - Fixed bug where the AI would decide to use Facade based on the target's status instead of its own.
+- Fixed an oversight where Icefall Cave's cracked ice tiles could spawn wild encounters.
+If a wild encounter is generated on one, it does not crack, allowing the player to cheat the puzzle.
 - Many vanilla tile errors have been fixed.
 Too many.

 #### Miscellaneous Changes: